Gilization/efw-credit-smart-contracts/README.md

 If you use this repository, please cite:

-Gilbert Christian Caesario Siburian.
+Author of "Bridging governance gaps in edible food waste rescue: a blockchain-enabled tax credit incentive framework".
 (2026). efw-credit-smart-contracts [Source code].
 GitHub.

 ## License